1stdibs/javascript/README.md

 3. Load remaining dependencies
 4. Define module static/instance properties

+####Examples

+Below are examples of the main module conventions we would like everyone to follow:

-- **Basic objects**: if your module is an object with a straightforward set of properties, you can follow this convention:
+**Basic objects**: if your module is an object with a straightforward set of properties, you can follow this convention:

 foo.js (note that this module does not refer to itself anywhere, so no local var is necessary)
 ```javascript